ErpNetDocs/webclient/introduction/how-to/ui-customization/separate-views.md

-# How to separate views by Layout category (former Object category)
+# How to separate views by Layout category

 In the @@webclient, different user interface views can be defined for objects of the same entity, depending on the type of data they represent.
-This is achieved through the use of a **Layout category attribute**.
+This is achieved through the use of a **Layout category attribute** (former Object category).

 A Layout category classifies objects within a single entity into semantic types, without creating separate entities or altering the data model.
 All objects remain part of the same entity and share the same structure, behavior, and persistence.